Transferring To Rowan-Cabarrus

 Transfer students who have earned college-level credit from regionally accredited institutions may be awarded credit toward their program of study at Rowan-Cabarrus.
 Credits earned at non-regionally accredited institutions are generally not accepted, but will be evaluated under certain circumstances.
 Students must be admitted to Rowan-Cabarrus before an evaluation will be conducted.

-Rowan-Cabarrus requires an official transcript from transferring institutions.
+Rowan-Cabarrus requires an official transcript from all institutions attended.
 Transcripts sent by the student through email are not accepted.
 Hard copy transcript that have been opened are not accepted.

 Transfer courses must be equivalent Rowan-Cabarrus courses in descriptions and semester hours, and must have a grade of C or higher to be considered.
 Quality points will not be transferred.